Registration for Laboratory Technician Program Only: Members: $125 – Non-Members: $150

 Alex Shor, DMD, MSD

-Upon completion of the presentation, participants should be able to: 1) discuss the limitations of implant treatment and why retreatment will be necessary in the course of the implant restoration lifespan; 2) explain the risks of implant retreatment; and 3) describe the restorative techniques and clinical tips in implant retreatment.
+Upon completion of this presentation, participants should be able to: 1) discuss the limitations of implant treatment and why retreatment will be necessary in the course of the implant restoration lifespan; 2) explain the risks of implant retreatment; and 3) describe the restorative techniques and clinical tips in implant retreatment.

 1:30 – 2:30 pm

-Arian Deutsch, CDT, DTG
+Arian Deutsch, DCT, DTG

-Upon completion of the presentation, participants should be able to: 1) explain why telescopic implant solutions are an ideal alternative to screw-retained solutions; 2) list the three components of telescopic implant solutions and clinical implications; and 3) describe material selection and clinical steps for telescopic and conical implant restorations.
+Upon completion of this presentation, participants should be able to: 1) explain why telescopic implant solutions are an ideal alternative to screw-retained solutions; 2) list the three components of telescopic implant solutions and clinical implications; and 3) describe material selection and clinical steps for telescopic and conical implant restorations.